DEIS-Tools/DEIS-MCC/setup/SETUP.md

 Remember to setup your account at https://aka.ms/mfasetup first.
 Password:
 ```
-FIXME: on AAU network, logging into student-account through proxy does not trigger 2FA, just twice use of password?

 Linux users setting up from outside the AAU-network, can conveniently copy the ssh-key using the following commands:
 ```